If you haven’t tried natural wine yet, then consider this a (minimal) intervention.

 Hop Burns & Black | Peckham & Deptford

 The hop: craft beer.
 The burns: mercilessly hot sauces.
-The black: vintage & new-press vinyl.
+The black: artisan coffee.
 The unmentioned: a meticulously sourced collection of natural, organic and biodynamic wines, available to buy by the bottle and either take home or sample on a picnic table outside as the sun goes down.
 They also run an excellent monthly subscription service, ‘Natural Wine Killers’, and stock over 100 of their favourites online, too.

 dan’s | Dalston